ArmAlam/docker-and-k8/K8S_README.md

 - **Objects** -- Kubernetes work with object.
 Some common objects are Pods, Deployments, Services, Volume etc.

 - **POD OBJECT** -- Kubernetes create pods and pods hold container.
 Pods run one or multiple containers.
 Pod can contains shared resources (e.g volumes).
 Pods can communicate with other pods.
 It has a cluster-internal IP address.
 Containers inside a pod can communicate via localhost.

+- **DEPLOYMENT OBJECT** -- Controls one or multiple pods.
+It is also known as controller.
+In Deployment object ,you set a desired state, and Kubernetes then changes the actual state.
+It defines which Pods and contaienrs to run and the number of instances.
+Deployments can be paused, deleted and rolled back.
+Deployments can be scaled dynamically and automaticaly.